clarkyx/frictionless_sign_up/README.md

 # frictionless_signup

-The app is utlizing clearbit api to populating user relevent data by providing a working email
+The app is utilizing ClearBit api to populating user relevant data by providing a working email

 link: https://fast-oasis-86074.herokuapp.com/